New Partitioning Techniques and Faster Algorithms for Approximate Interval Scheduling: Dynamic Unweighted Interval Scheduling on a Single Machine

 In this section we prove \cref{theorem:unweighted-M=1}.
 As a reminder, \cref{theorem:unweighted-M=1} considers the case of interval scheduling in which $w_j = 1$ for each $j$ and $M = 1$, i.e., the jobs have unit reward and there is only a single machine at our disposal.
 This case can also be seen as a task of finding a maximum independent set among intervals lying on the $x$-axis.
 The crux of our approach is in designing an algorithm that maintains the following invariant:

+We will maintain this invariant unless the optimal solution has fewer than $\nicefrac{1}{\eps}$ intervals, in which case we are able to compute the solution from scratch in negligible time.
 We aim for our algorithm to maintain \cref{invariant:unweighted-MIS} while keeping track of the optimal solution between each pair of consecutive borders.
-The high level in intuition for this is that if we do not maintain too many borders, then our solution must be very good (our solution decreases by size at most one every time we add a new border).
+The high level intuition for this is that if we do not maintain too many borders, then our solution must be very good (our solution decreases by size at most one every time we add a new border).
 Furthermore, if the optimal solution within borders is small, it is likely easier for us to maintain said solutions.
-We prove that this invariant enables a high-quality approximation: \begin{lemma} A solution that maintains an optimal solution within consecutive pairs of a set of borders, where the optimal solution within each pair of consecutive borders contains at least $K$ intervals, maintains a $\frac{K+1}{K}$-approximation. \end{lemma} \begin{proof} Consider an optimal solution $OPT$.
+We prove that this invariant enables a high-quality approximation: \begin{lemma} A solution that maintains an optimal solution within consecutive pairs of a set of borders, where the optimal solution within each pair of consecutive borders contains at least $K$ intervals, maintains a $\frac{K+1}{K}$-approximation. \end{lemma} \begin{proof} For our analysis, suppose there are implicit borders at $-\infty$ and $+\infty$ so that all jobs are within the range of borders.
+Consider an optimal solution $OPT$.
 We will now design a $K$-approximate optimal solution $OPT'$ as follows: given $OPT$, delete all intervals in $OPT$ that overlap a drawn border.
 Fix an interval $J$ appearing in $OPT$ but not in $OPT'$.
 Assume that $J$ intersects the $i$-th border.
 Recall that between the $(i-1)$-st and the $i$-th border there are at least $K$ intervals in $OPT'$.
-Moreover, at most one interval from $OPT$ intersects the $i$-border.
+Moreover, at most one interval from $OPT$ intersects the $i$-th border.
 Hence, to show that $OPT'$ is a $\frac{K+1}{K}$-approximation of $OPT$, we can charge the removal of $J$ to the intervals appearing between the $(i-1)$-st and the $i$-th border in $OPT'$. \end{proof}

 Not only does \cref{invariant:unweighted-MIS} enable high-quality solutions, but it also assists us in quickly maintaining such a solution.
 We can maintain a data structure with $O(\frac{\log(n)}{\varepsilon})$ updates and $O(\log(n))$ queries that moves the borders to maintain the invariant and thus maintains an $(1+\varepsilon)$-approximation as implied by \cref{lemma:invariant-value}.